-Joyce Pensato lives and works in Brooklyn, New York.
-She studied at the New York Studio School.
-Pensato is best known for her large-scale paintings which employ a familiar cast of cartoon characters, including Homer Simpson, Groucho Marx, Mickey Mouse, and a character the artist refers to as “The Juicer.”
-Pensato continues her baleful transmutation of American cartoon culture - employing her fast, assured, and gestural hand- to shed light on the arguable darkness lurking within our familiar Pop iconography.
+Joyce Pensato lived and worked in Brooklyn, New York and studied at the New York Studio School.
+Pensato was best known for her large-scale paintings which employed a familiar cast of cartoon characters, including Homer Simpson, Groucho Marx, Mickey Mouse, and a character the artist called “The Juicer.”
+Pensato was commited to her baleful transmutation of American cartoon culture - employing her fast, assured, and gestural hand- to shed light on the arguable darkness lurking within our familiar Pop iconography.

 Joyce Pensato has been the recipient of many awards including The Robert de Niro, Sr. Prize (2013); The Award of Merit Medal for Painting from the American Academy of Arts and Letters (2012); Anonymous Was A Woman Award (2010); the Pollock-Krasner Foundation Award (1997; Guggenheim Fellowship (1996); New York Foundation for the Arts (1995); and the Mid-Atlantic Arts Foundation (1992).

 Her work has exhibited widely, including exhibitions at the Museum of Contemporary Art, St. Louis (2017); Kunstraum Innsbruck, Austria (2016); Modern Art Museum of Fort Worth, Fort Worth, TX (2015); Santa Monica Museum of Art, Santa Monica (2013); Contemporary Art Museum St. Louis, St. Louis (2013); Museum of Modern Art, San Francisco (2000); the St. Louis Art Museum (1994); The Speed Museum of Art, Louisville (2011); and The Cleveland Museum of Art.